udemyDevops/CI-CD-with-Jenkins/Jenkins-security/readme.md

 * In case of many users, we can create a `role` and assign it to users.
 For this we need a plugin
+    - Easy to manage permissions as the roles can be defined early and the user can be added as and when required.
     - manage jenkins --> manage plugins --> Available --> search for `Role-based Authorization strategy`and install it
     - once the plugin is installed --> Manage Jenkins --> security --> configure Global security --> Autorization
         * select `Role-based strategy`